-It has been estimated that the amount of excess energy required to explain the observation is of the order of 0.5-3 keV per particle (Navarro et al. 1995; Cavaliere et al. 1997; Balogh et al. 1999; Wu et al. 2000).
-Recently, however, Lloyd-Davies et al. (2000) have shown from observations of groups of clusters that an excess energy of $0.44 \pm 0.3 \text{ keV}$ per particle suffices to explain the excess entropy in groups.
-They showed that this can explain the entropy floor for galaxy groups with temperature $T \leq 4 \text{ keV}$ .
-Borgani et al. (2001) have also shown with the aid of numerical simulations that excess energy of order $\sim 1 \text{ keV}$ per particle reproduces the observations.
+It has been estimated that the amount of excess energy required to explain the observation is of order 0.5-3 keV per particle (Navarro et al. 1995; Cavaliere et al. 1997; Balogh et al. 1999; Wu et al. 2000).
+Recently, however, Lloyd-Davies et al. (2000) have shown from observations of groups of clusters that an excess energy of 0.44 ± 0.3 keV per particle suffices to explain the excess entropy in groups.
+They showed that this can explain the entropy floor for galaxy groups with temperature $T \leq 4$ keV.
+Borgani et al. (2001) have also shown with the aid of numerical simulations that excess energy of order ~ 1 keV per particle reproduces the observations.